Alternative Name Recca no Honoo; 烈火の炎

 Sixteen year old Recca Hanabishi is obsessed with ninja and claims to be one himself, bringing him to street fights wherein he swears to become a ninja to the opponent he loses.
 His life begins to alter as he learns about his status as a 7th generation leader of the Hokage clan from 400 years ago, making him bear responsibilities to protect Yanagi Sakoshita, a girl of healing, at all costs and to prevent Mori Koran from gaining eternal power through Tendou Jigouku and Yanagi’s healing powers.

-There is more to this animanga (ie. anime/manga) than the words can describe.
+There is more to this anime/manga than the words can describe.
 A few reasons may not be enough to prove Flame of Recca has been a part of me, providing that it marked my childhood.
 I remember climbing up the stairs every night to catch it up on television, while my entire family was downstairs watching the news followed by a soap opera.
-I watched the anime again few months back, got addicted to it as I once were, and eventually read the manga which was just as memorable.
+I watched the anime again few months back, got addicted to it as I once were and eventually read the manga, which was just as memorable.

 My perspectives towards the anime have changed.
-I am no longer a pre-teen who would enjoy a television series in presence of action, adventure, thrills, comedy, and romance, without minding what the story was about.
-I am fully grown enough to know that these are not enough to make a series worth-appreciating, considering that an interesting and well-crafted story line, moral, psychological, and philosophical implications, an outstanding art and animation, and characters with interesting personalities and life stories are what adds to my appreciation towards a certain anime and manga.
+I am no longer a preteen who would enjoy a television series in presence of action, adventure, thrills, comedy and romance without minding what the story was about.
+I am fully grown enough to know that these are not enough to make a series worth-appreciating, considering that an interesting and well-crafted story line, moral, psychological and philosophical implications, an outstanding art and animation, and characters with interesting personalities and life stories add to my appreciation towards a certain anime and manga.
 I have indeed found flaws while watching Flame of Recca the second time as an adult, as much as I have found factors that could qualify it as a good anime.
 The following are the aspects I have liked and disliked in the known series.

 WHAT I SMILE AT